The reality of working in law

-Mafruhdha Miah is a senior associate in RPC's Media and Data Disputes team.
-Currently on secondment to the litigation team at TikTok, she offers an insight into what it's like to work as a solicitor
+Mafruhdha Miah is a senior associate in RPC's Media & Data Disputes team.
+Recently returned to RPC from secondment in the litigation team at TikTok, she offers an insight into what it's like to work as a solicitor

 A typical working day